loftwah/linux-for-pirates/README.md

 Ahoy mateys!
 If ye be lookin' to set sail on the Linux sea, here be some things ye'll need to know:

-Learn the command line: The command line be the primary way to interact with a Linux system, so it be important to learn the basic commands and how to navigate the file system.
+**Learn the command line:** The command line be the primary way to interact with a Linux system, so it be important to learn the basic commands and how to navigate the file system.

-Understand file permissions: In Linux, each file and directory be owned by a specific user and group, and have permissions that control who can read, write, or execute them.
+**Understand file permissions:** In Linux, each file and directory be owned by a specific user and group, and have permissions that control who can read, write, or execute them.
 It be important to understand how to set and manage these permissions.

-Install and manage software: In Linux, software be installed and managed using package managers like apt or yum.
+**Install and manage software:** In Linux, software be installed and managed using package managers like apt or yum.
 Ye'll need to learn how to use these tools to install and update software on yer system.

-Work with users and groups: In Linux, users and groups be used to control access to resources on the system.
+**Work with users and groups:** In Linux, users and groups be used to control access to resources on the system.
 Ye'll need to learn how to create and manage users and groups, and how to set up user accounts and permissions.

-Customize yer system: Linux be highly customizable, and ye can tweak yer system to suit yer needs and preferences.
+**Customize yer system:** Linux be highly customizable, and ye can tweak yer system to suit yer needs and preferences.
 Ye'll need to learn how to customize yer system's settings, install and configure desktop environments, and more.

 ### Handybilly

+A handybilly is a notebook that a pirate should carry with them at all times.
+It be used to keep track of important information, such as passwords, notes, and other useful tidbits.
+Ye can use yer handybilly to keep track of the information that ye learn in this book.

 `ls`: This command be used to list the files and directories in a directory.
 Ye can use it to see what be in yer current directory or specify a different directory to list.